-If you haven't registered yet, or it's been a while since you logged in, just go to login.saul.org.uk to get started.
+Just go to login.saul.org.uk to get started.

 We'll need to verify your identity the first time you log in after registering with valid photo ID.
-You'll also need to take a selfie so it's best to use a smart phone or tablet.
+You'll also need to take a selfie (it's best to use a smart phone or tablet) so we can check that your details match our records and you're using your own ID to log in.
 We've added this extra verification to help keep your pension secure.